 Nancy Duhigg.
 Nancy is a highly skilled medical professional with significant experience in both cardiology and emergency medicine.
 Nancy currently serves as a Physician Assistant at Presbyterian Hospital in Cardiology.
 She was previously employed at the NM Heart Hospital.
 Ms. Duhigg gained her Master of Science in Physician Assistant Studies at the University of Saint Francis, and her bachelor's in Mechanical Engineering from the Universidad Autónoma de San Luis Potosí.
 Nancy loves dancing, dogs and is passionate about the diversity that New Mexico personifies.

 Kamini Patrick-Heisler.
-Kamini currently serves as Case Manager and Therapeutic Support Specialist for Catholic Charities, addressing skill building, enhancing peer and family relations for clients, as well as supporting strategies to empower independent living of underserved families.
+Kamini currently serves in the Paraprofessional Behavior Support Program for Washington County Public School.
+She provides important support to teachers by engaging with students individually or in small groups to reach their learning objectives and goals.
+Previously, she was a Case Manager and Therapeutic Support Specialist for Catholic Charities, addressing skill building, enhancing peer and family relations for clients, as well as supporting strategies to empower independent living of underserved families.
 Ms. Heisler enjoys many years of diverse experience in case management, educational instruction and social work across several domains.
 In addition to her board service with Healthy Futures, Kamini serves as a Board Member/Advisory Council Member of Meritus Hospital.
 Her commitment to service is embodied in her years of community service, as well as promoting educational initiatives to provide free education for children in underdeveloped countries.
 Ms. Heisler has a bachelor’s degree in Health and Human Services and a Master of Arts in Education-Family Welfare and Community Service.